Articles by Michael G. Laramie

 While modern history often points to Wolfe’s capture of Quebec in 1759 as the end of the French and Indian Wars, what it often forgets is that during the winter of 1759 the remaining elements of the French colony devised a desperate last gamble to seize Quebec back from the British in the spring of 1760.
-What neither side would realize is that what started as a “Fool’s Errand,” would come within a few minutes of succeeding.
+What neither side would realize was what started as a “Fool’s Errand,” came within a few minutes of succeeding.

 “The Forts and Fortifications of Colonial Albany,” The Hudson Valley Review, (Spring 2016).

 Few places in the colonial era of North America held as much importance as Albany.
 Located at the end of navigation in the Upper Hudson Valley this town would be at the center of almost 150 years of conflict between the French and English in the New World.
 “The Forts and Fortifications of Colonial Albany,” chronicles the rise of this town’s prominence in colonial affairs, and the efforts from the first Dutch settlers in the early 17th century to the English and colonial occupants during the last French and Indian War to defend this key point.

 While it never reached any level of acclaim, primarily due to its 7.65mm Longue chambering, the Mle M1935A was an elegant and reliable design that would prove to be the forerunner of the famous Sig P-210.

 Avoiding the complexities and costs of earlier Cz designs, the Cz-27 proved to be a simple and robust small caliber handgun for policing duties.
 Used by a number of nations, and with 650,000 being made over a 23-year span, the Model 27 proved to be one of the most successful 7.65mm pistol designs ever produced.